MirrexOne/gounqvet/README.md

 ### Integration with Custom SQL Builders

-For custom SQL builders, Gounqvet looks for these patterns:
+For custom SQL builders, Unqueryvet looks for these patterns:

 ```go
 // Method chaining